-I made my first voyage in 2010 during my last year at the naval academy and I was among the lucky few who began their cadets program during the academy… .If I think about it I was among the lucky few who caught a cadet contract at all.
+After six years of life at sea all I’ve got to show for it are a lot of white hairs, a car, a plot of land, a few good and plenty bad memories.
+I dedicate this article to all young people who are considering a career and life at sea.
+I did my first six months voyage in 2010, during my last year at the naval academy and I was among the lucky few who caught a cadet contract during the academy years….
+Now that I think about it, I was among the lucky few from my class who caught a cadet contract at all.

 [Read more after photos]

-But this isolated environment also creates good things: you will make tight bonds and friends that in an office environment would not happen.
-Apparently if you spend a few months, day and night in a small space with the same few people, you either become very good friends with them, or you will find a thousand ways to kill them in their sleep and throw the body in the ocean at night without being seen by anyone.
+But this isolated environment also creates good things: you will make tight bonds and friends that in an office environment would never happen.
+Apparently if you spend a few months, day and night in a small confined space with the same few people, you either become very good friends with them, or you will find a thousand ways to kill them in their sleep and throw the body in the ocean at night without being seen by anyone.
 If you’re not a racist you will probably become one, because most people on board are.
 This starts also from the shipping and crewing companies who assign ranks and set the length and wages of your contract based on your nationality.

 [Read more after photos]

-Perhaps I am being subjective here, and on other ships, other companies the life on board is better, I write to you from my experience on container ships, deck department.
-But one thing is common to all: nobody will give you back the time spent at sea.
+Perhaps I am being subjective here, and on other ships, at other companies, life on board is better.
+I write to you sharing my experience on container ships, deck department.
+But one thing is certain: nobody will give you back the time spent at sea.

+Dupa sase ani pe mare m-am ales cu multe fire albe, o masina, un teren, cateva amintiri bune si foarte multe rele.
+Dedic acest articol tuturor tinerilor ce se gandesc sa plece pe mare.
 Primul voiaj l-am facut in 2010, eram in ultimul an de facultate si am fost printre putinii norocosi care si-au inceput cadetia din timpul facultatii ….daca ma gandesc mai bine am fost printre putinii norocosi care si-au inceput cadetia in general.

 Eram bucuros cand am plecat, era prima aventura in viata, prima oara cand plecam de acasa pentru o perioada asa mare, prima oara cand mergeam in America iar pe biletul meu de avion scria Los Angeles.
 Los Angeles nu am apucat sa il vad atunci, am vazut doar autostrada de la aeroport la vapor.
 Entuziasmul a disparut in mai putin de o saptamana, cand am realizat ca imi voi petrece urmatoarele sase luni dormind intr-un pat ingust, intr-o cabina ingusta, pe un vapor cu o punte ingusta unde toti abuzeaza de tine, unde muncesti absolut in fiecare zi si unde fiecare isi vede doar de basca lui.

 Dupa cum majoritatea dintre voi stiti nu am mai scris in ultimul timp datorita plecarii in voiaj.
 Am aproape 3 luni la bord , si mai am aproape 2 pana termin , va salut cu ocazia asta din Kingston , Jamaica , unde este un fum inecacios cauzat de incendierea gropilor de gunoi situate in imediata vecinatate a orasului , si desi nu este chiar atat de grav si vizibilitatea este buna , jamaicanii au decis ca este o scuza destul de buna sa suspende munca in port si sa se relaxeze , cauzand intarzieri in lant la toata programa navei , atat a noastra cat si la restul navelor port-container ancorate afara care asteapta in rada o dana libera ; in cazul nostru intarzierea se resimte mult mai mult , pierzand rezervarea foarte costisitoare de pasaj a canalului Panama ce urmeaza dupa Jamaica.
 Acestea fiind zise , voi reveni cu articole si reviewuri despre orasele Continue reading “Quick update”→

-Orice nava din lume este obligata sa care in ziua de azi un transmitator AIS (Automatic Identification System) , acest transmitator emite un semnal ce contine numele navei , pozitia ei si destinatia urmatoare , si tot acest semnal poate fi captat de alte nave , statii de coasta dar si de radio amatori care intra pe frecventa potrivita.
+Orice nava din lume este obligata sa care in ziua de azi un transmitator AIS (Automatic Identification System) , acest transmitator emite un semnal ce contine numele navei , pozitia navei si destinatia urmatoare , si tot acest semnal poate fi captat de alte nave , statii de coasta dar si de radio amatori care intra pe frecventa potrivita.
 Exista pe internet site-uri care capteaza aceste semnale si le transpun pe o platforma de genul google maps.
 Pe internet exista mai multe site-uri de genul , dar preferatul meu este www.marinetraffic.com , un site gratuit , simplu , cu o interfata usoara.

 Ok , vacanta s-a terminat , duminica pe 6 aprilie am taiat-o la aeroport , cu destinatia finala Busan – Korea via Paris.
 Voi reveni peste 4 luni cu review-uri din Korea , China , Singapore , India si…. cine stie pe unde mai ajunge nava , va fi o surpriza si pentru mine , charterul actual al navei fiind aproape terminat.
 Nava este asta ,si astea fiind zise , va Continue reading “Paused – back to work”→

 Pakistan- un stat tampon , creat artificial sub imfluenta britanica intre Iran si India , pentru a separa populatia indiana de religie musulmana de restul Indiei in speranta de a calma comflictele etnice , o natie de 180 de milioane de suflete , unde Karachi este principalul port si orasul cel mai mare.
 Am avut ocazia de a il vizita de mai multe ori la ultimul voiaj , dar niciodata nimeni nu s-a incupatat sa iasa din port afara in oras , mai ales cand stirile roiau de atentate cu bomba recente in oras.
 Desi PIB-ul si resursele tarii sunt impresionante , toata averea este tinuta in mana elitei coruote , majoritatea oamenilor traind intr-o saracie crunta , supravietuind cu cativa dolari pe zi , sau din agricultura sau pescuit.
 Pescuitul aici consta in mersul in larg cu zilele in niste barcute mici de lemn , Continue reading “How the other half lives: Karachi – Pakistan”→

 Nouadhibou , un orasel cu specific pescaresc din Nordul Mauritaniei , Africa , este mai mult cunoscut ca cel mai mare cimitir de nave maritime.
 Datorita coruptiei oficilialilor portuari acest golfulet a devenit locul preferat de a te descotorosi de o nava de care numai ai nevoie , sau vrei sa o faci pierduta din diverse motive.
 Astazi golful este locul de moarte a unui numar mai mare de 3oo de nave , adunate in timp , cele mai vechi si mai erodate si-au croit drum pana pe nisipul plajelor , iar aditiile mai recente inca stau in larg la ancora fara vreun suflet la bord plutind singuratice sau legate in serie mai multe , asteptand sa se roada lantul ancorei care inca le mai tine pe pozitie.
 Astazi a ajuns un loculet destul de fascinant , demn de scenarii pentru filme postapocaliptice.